P&G extends Olympic sponsorship, focusing on equality drive

 “What we strive to do then is to use our voice … to make sure that our advertising and content promotes equality accurately and respectfully portrays people and then we periodically take a stand,” Pritchard said.

-“We tend to take a stand and shine a light on bias. … That’s where we would we would work with athletes to do something.”
+“We tend to take a stand and shine a light on bias. … That’s where we would work with athletes to do something.”

 P&G is marking a year until the start of the delayed Tokyo Olympics with a video campaign — “The Measure of Greatness” — showing how athletes they sponsor have helped their communities this year.
 It features 100-meter freestyle Olympic champion Simone Manuel, the first Black woman to win an individual swimming medal at the games, highlighting racism she has encountered.